Community Detection and Stochastic Block Models: The symmetric SBM

-\subsection{The symmetric SBM}
+\section{The symmetric SBM}

-The SBM is called symmetric if $p$ is uniform and if $W$ takes the same value on the diagonal and the same value outside the diagonal. \begin{definition} $(X,G)$ is drawn under $\mathrm{SSBM}(n,k,A,B)$, if $p=\{1/k\}^k$ and $W$ takes value $A$ on the diagonal and $B$ off the diagonal. \end{definition} Note also that if all entries of $W$ are the same, then the SBM collapses to the Erd\H{o}s-R\'enyi random graph, and no meaningful reconstruction of the communities is possible.
+The SBM is called symmetric if $p$ is uniform and if $W$ takes the same value on the diagonal and the same value outside the diagonal. \begin{definition} $(X,G)$ is drawn under $\mathrm{SSBM}(n,k,\pin,\pou)$ if $W$ takes value $\pin$ on the diagonal and $\pou$ off the diagonal, and if the community prior is $p=\{1/k\}^k$ in the Bernoulli model, and $X$ is drawn uniformly at random with the constraints $|\{v \in [n] : X_v = i \}| = n/k$, $n$ a multiple of $k$, in the uniform or strictly balanced model. \end{definition}

-\subsection{Recovery requirements}
+\section{Recovery requirements}

 The goal of community detection is to recover the labels $X$ by observing $G$, up to some level of accuracy.
-We next define the agreement, also called sometimes overlap. \begin{definition}[Agreement] The agreement between two community vectors $x,y \in [k]^n$ is obtained by maximizing the common components between $x$ and any relabelling of $y$, i.e., where $S_k$ is the group of permutations on $[k]$. \end{definition} Note that the relabelling permutation is used to handle symmetric communities such as in SSBM, as it is impossible to recover the actual labels in this case, but we may still hope to recover the {\it partition}.
+We next define the notions of agreement. \begin{definition}[Agreement and normalized agreement] The agreement between two community vectors $x,y \in [k]^n$ is obtained by maximizing the common components between $x$ and any relabelling of $y$, i.e., \end{definition} Note that the relabelling permutation is used to handle symmetric communities such as in SSBM, as it is impossible to recover the actual labels in this case, but we may still hope to recover the {\it partition}.
 In fact, one can alternatively work with the community partition $\Omega=\Omega(X)$, defined earlier as the unordered collection of the $k$ disjoint unordered subsets $\Omega_1,\dots,\Omega_k$ covering $[n]$ with $\Omega_i=\{u \in [n]: X_u =i \}$.
 It is however often convenient to work with vertex labels.
 Further, upon solving the problem of finding the partition, the problem of assigning the labels is often a much simpler task.
 It cannot be resolved if symmetry makes the community label non identifiable, such as for SSBM, and it is trivial otherwise by using the community sizes and clusters/cuts densities.

 For $(X,G)\sim \mathrm{SBM}(n,p,W)$ one can always attempt to reconstruct $X$ without even taking into account $G$, simply drawing each component of $\hat{X}$ i.i.d.\ under $p$.
 Then the agreement satisfies almost surely